hetu-script/hetu-script/README.md

 ```
 dart pub global activate hetu_script
+// or you can use a git url or local path:
+// dart pub global activate --source git https://github.com/hetu-script/hetu-script.git
+// dart pub global activate --source path G:\_dev\hetu-script
 ```

 Then you can use command line tool 'hetu' in any directory on your computer.
 (If you are facing any problems, please check this official document about [pub global activate](https://dart.dev/tools/pub/cmd/pub-global))

-More information can be found by enter [hetu -h].
+More information about the command line tool can be found by enter [hetu -h].

-If no command and option is provided, enter REPL mode.
+If no arguments is provided, enter REPL mode.

 In REPL mode, every exrepssion you entered will be evaluated and print out immediately.